-- 6. For lakes listed in Appendix X, lot creation or land use changes that result in a more intensive use are not permitted where 1) municipal wastewater services are not available and 2) any portion of the leaching bed is or would be within 300 metres of the shoreline of a lake. - 7.
-For lakes listed in Appendix X, development or redevelopment on shoreline lots may only proceed where a site specific assessment demonstrates that the development will not negatively impact water quality and outlines the circumstances under which development should occur.
-Specific development requirements identified through the assessment will be implemented through site plan control.
+- 5. For lakes listed in Appendix A, the City will undertake a causal study on individual lakes to determine the source of the phosphorus enrichment unless the source has already been established. - 6.
+For lakes listed in Appendix A, lot creation or land use changes that result in a more intensive use are not permitted where 1) municipal wastewater services are not available and 2) any portion of the leaching bed is or would be within 300 metres of the shoreline of a lake.
+This policy also applies to the nearest upstream lake(s) and connecting watercourse(s).